 The following trails may be closed to bicycle and equestrian use during wet conditions.

-- Toyon Trail is OPEN to bicyclists and equestrians.
+- Toyon Trail is CLOSED to bicyclists and equestrians.

-- Wedding Trail is OPEN to bicyclists and equestrians.
+- Wedding Trail is CLOSED to bicyclists and equestrians.

-Main entrance: (21 spaces) Parking is located off of Prospect Road in Saratoga.
+Prospect Parking Area (21 spaces): Parking is located off of Prospect Road in Saratoga.
 Exit Highway 85 at De Anza Boulevard.
 (From northbound 85 turn left on De Anza Blvd. and from southbound 85 turn right on De Anza Blvd.)
 Travel on De Anza Blvd. (towards the mountains) about 0.5 miles.
 Turn right on Prospect Rd.
 At the first stop sign, turn left and cross the railroad tracks to remain on Prospect Rd.
-Follow Prospect Rd. for 1.3 miles, turning left after the Saratoga Country Club, until the preserve parking lot is reached.
+Follow Prospect Rd. for 1.3 miles, turning left after the Saratoga Country Club, until the preserve parking area is reached.

 Additional parking is located in Stevens Creek County Park which is adjacent to Fremont Older.